 - Create a personal space for shared information and awareness.
 In offline games, information is communicated not only verbally, but also through indirect non-verbal social cues such as body gestures and eye contact.
 Besides the shared game space, people often set up dedicated communication space for their remote game sessions, including video, audio and text messages.
 However, the lack of non-verbal cues with these communication channels is likely to make players feel disconnected.
 For example, moving out of the camera area could frustrate the other player during a remote game session, since they couldn’t tell whether their opponent was still engaging in the game.

 - Facilitate a communal temporal experience.
 When tabletop games move online, the structure of time in these remote game sessions changes.
 Game sessions become easier to schedule online versus in-person, but because of screen fatigue and the lack of social cues, these sessions tend to be shorter.
 Because playing remotely does not require all players to be present in the same place, it becomes much easier to schedule a game while accommodating the needs of people from different time zones and under different work or parenting schedules.
 This change also brings more opportunities for people to connect through remote tabletop gaming.

-So, how can technologists design better systems to support people playing board games across distance?
+So, how can technologists design better systems to support people playing board games like bingo games free to play across distance?
 One idea is getting away from trying to replicate a game and all of its rules online.
 Instead, our study suggests that allowing players to customize rules, scoring systems, and teaming strategies could potentially make the social experience better.
 You can read more about our work and findings in our paper.